thomaspark2003/Multithreaded-Server/README.md

 # Platformer-Game
-Vertical platformer made in Pygame
+Platformer made in Pygame; Focus on kinematics